Flock Identification: Toe Punching, Numbered Bandettes, Wing Bands

 Do note that some would say there are sixteen possible combinations, but that is true only if we allow no-punch-at-all as a code in the system.
 If I allow that option, however, it’s possible I may miss a chick sometime while punching a different group, with the result that in future selections that chicken would be included in the no-punch-at-all group, a misidentification.
 Thus I do not allow no-punch-at-all as a code, so a bird found to be without any punch in future selections will be an obvious unknown, and I would not use it for breeding.

 While fundamental to record keeping, selection, and breeding, toe punching only serves to identify groups—for tracking the three separate clans in my breeding system, for example.
 With a maximum of only fifteen unique punches, toe punching cannot distinguish individuals unless the flock is very small indeed—an additional form of identification is required for tracking individual flock members.
 Again, there are a number of options, but (until recently) I chose plastic bandettes as the most useful overall.
 (See below for my new preferred option, wing bands.)
 Bandettes are made from strips of stiff durable plastic shaped into a tight coil.
 To apply, hold the bird with one hand, its shank extended, open the coil with the other while slipping it around the shank, then release so that the plastic snaps back into its original closed shape.
 The bandettes are sold in various colors and sizes, printed with sequenced numbers.
 The ones I buy are available in six colors—red, green, blue, yellow, orange, and white—in numbered lots of 25 each.
 (I can order series 1–25 for one coding and 26–50 for another.)
-Sizes, based on diameter, vary to accommodate stages of growth and different species, from pigeon up to goose or turkey.
+Sizes, based on diameter, vary to accommodate stages of growth and different species, from pigeons up to geese or turkeys.
 Size choice is critically important: The band must not constrict the shank, but it has to be small enough that it cannot slip down over the joint where the toes come together, nor move up over the hock.

 Do note a couple of frustrations working with bandettes.
 Despite the most careful choice of size to fit a specific breed, a band may occasionally work its way up over the hock and restrict the flesh at the bottom of the leg.
 You’re unlikely to notice the problem until the affected bird limps by.
-The problem is easily remedied, but in the meantime the bird is under a good deal of stress.
+The problem is easily remedied, but in the meantime, the bird is under a good deal of stress.
 On the other hand, bands sometimes come off.
 Since the fit of a #7 band on the shank of one of my Icelandic hens is to such a precise tolerance, however, I suspect that the lost bands don’t “come off”—they are taken off by determined hens themselves.
 This is a problem I’ve just had to live with, replacing lost bands from time to time.
 (See below.)
 Bands quickly get pretty grimy on chickens who are out foraging, as they should be—identification by color remains easy, though a hands-on inspection is required to read the numbers for a positive individual identification.
 Wiping with a damp rag clears obscured numbers.
 Finally, since the number is printed on the surface of the plastic, it can eventually wear off.
 Replacement bands with fresh legible numbers may occasionally be necessary for older birds.

 Some flocksters band their birds as chicks, then keep increasing ring size as they grow.
 If you adopt this method, it is essential as noted earlier that your size changes are timely to avoid the bands’ cutting into the shanks of the birds as they grow.
 I never band hens in my flock until they are breeding age and hence ready to wear the #7 size.
 The toe punches are sufficient for selections I have to make before that time.

 I’m no mathematician, but it should be obvious that it’s possible to code an enormous amount of information with six colors, four number sequences in the 1 to 100 range—and two shanks.
-Let’s look at an actual use of bandettes for record keeping in my own flock.
+Let’s look at an actual use of bandettes for record-keeping in my own flock.

 It obviously makes sense to use band colors to indicate clan membership, so half of the six available colors I reserve for clan identification.
 Every adult hen in the flock thus has a band on the right shank to indicate her clan—Red, Green, or Blue.
 Since the numbers on the bands are sequenced, I note them in my records to identify specific hens: “Blue-8 is such a good broody, gotta keep her.
 Green-21 lays that misshapen egg, put her in the stock pot.
 Red-13 has laid 18 eggs in the last three weeks—wow! keep that lady as a breeder!”